 model (as in the Highway Patrol photo below) or by supplying the

-receiver with a special rack mount front panel.
-Commercial versions
+receiver with a special rack mount front panel that usually didn't have

 usually don't have extensive circuit modifications that the later Airway